mozilla/pontoon/docs/index.rst

 --------
 Quick and dirty (and probably incomplete) feature list:

+* Rich, but "cherry-pickable" features out of the box:

   * Django
+  * jinja2 template engine
+  * Celery support
+  * Simple database migrations
+  * Full localization support

+* Secure by default:

-* SHA-512 passwords
+  * SHA-512 default password hashing
   * X-Frame-Options: DENY by default
-* Celery support
+  * secure and httponly flags on cookies enabled by default

 Contents